 The Foundation administers a charitable gift annuity program on behalf of many of the ministries of the Church.
 All assets or proceeds from assets received in exchange for a charitable gift annuity are segregated in a separate fund and are not commingled with other Foundation assets.
-At December 31, 2015 and 2014 the fair values of the investments in this fund were \$9.3 and \$11.6 million, respectively.
+At December 31, 2016 and 2015 the fair value of the investments in this fund were \$8.8 and \$9.3 million, respectively.
 The obligation to pay the annuity amount to annuitants is a general obligation of the Foundation and is estimated using the applicable federal rates (AFRs) at the gift date.
-Those rates range from 1.0% to 10.2% and at December 31, 2015 and 2014 the related obligation was \$5.4 and \$6.2 million, respectively.
+Those rates range from 1.0% to 10.2%.
+At December 31, 2016 and 2015 the obligation for future annuity payments was \$5.1 and \$5.4 million, respectively.
 The present value of the liability to income beneficiaries of charitable gift annuities is included as a part of the "Liability to income beneficiaries under life-income gifts."
 After the obligation to the income beneficiary of a gift annuity is satisfied, the residual value of the charitable gift annuity may establish a permanent fund at the Foundation or be distributed to other charitable organizations selected by the donor.
-The present value of the estimated charitable residual of gift annuities which will be distributed to other charitable organizations is shown as "Liability to charitable beneficiaries under life-income gifts."
-At December 31, 2015 and 2014, the estimated charitable residual value for charitable gift annuities which were intended to be distributed outside the Foundation was \$1.8 and \$2.9 million, respectively.
+The present value of the estimated charitable residual of gift annuities which will be distributed to other charitable organizations is shown as "Liability to charitable beneficiaries under life-income gifts," At December 31, 2016 and 2015, the estimated charitable residual value for charitable gift annuities which were intended to be distributed outside the Foundation was \$1.9 and \$1.8 million, respectively.
 The actuarial value for gifts whose remainder will become a permanent fund of the Foundation is included in net assets of the Foundation.

 Many states require a charity to register and meet state-specific requirements before offering charitable gift annuities in that state.
 Annually, the Foundation is required to meet certain state-specific requirements surrounding reserves held to meet its obligations to charitable gift annuity income beneficiaries.
-At December 31, 2015 and 2014, the Foundation's gift annuity reserves are in excess of the most stringent of these state-specific mandates of \$8.3 million and \$9.3 million, respectively.
+At December 31, 2016 and 2015, the Foundation's gift annuity reserves are in excess of the most stringent of these state-specific mandates of \$7.8 million and \$8.3 million, respectively.

-The Foundation also serves as trustee for charitable remainder trusts.
-These agreements also require periodic payments to income beneficiaries named by the donor.
-The present value of the liability to income beneficiaries of charitable remainder trusts is included as a part of the "Liability to income beneficiaries under life-income gifts."
-The obligation is also discounted using the AFR on the gift date.
-Those rates range from 1.2% to 11.0% and at December 31, 2015 and 2014 the related obligation was \$11.6 and \$12.6 million, respectively.
-The actuarial value of the charitable residual for gifts whose remainder will become a permanent fund of the Foundation is included in the net assets of the Foundation.
-The present value of the estimated charitable residual of gift instruments which will be distributed to other charitable organizations is shown as "Liability to charitable beneficiaries under life-income gifts."
+The Foundation also administers charitable remainder trusts which require periodic payments to income beneficiaries named by the donor.
+The present value of the liability to these income beneficiaries is included as a part of the "Liability to income beneficiaries under life-income gifts."
+This obligation is also discounted using the AFR on the gift date, which range from 1.2% to 11.0%.
+At December 31, 2016 and 2015 the related obligation to those income beneficiaries was \$11.5 and \$11.6 million, respectively.
+The actuarial value of the charitable residual for charitable trusts whose remainder will become a Foundation-administered permanent fund is included in the net assets of the Foundation.
+The present value of the estimated charitable residual of trusts which will be distributed to other charitable organizations is shown as "Liability to charitable beneficiaries under life-income gifts."
 The Foundation revalues these liabilities annually based on actuarial assumptions and the fair value of the underlying investments.
-At December 31, 2015 and 2014, the estimated charitable residual value for charitable remainder trusts which were intended to be distributed outside the Foundation was \$4.3 and \$4.4 million, respectively.
+At December 31, 2016 and 2015, the estimated charitable residual value for charitable remainder trusts which were intended to be distributed outside the Foundation was \$4.6 and \$4.3 million, respectively.